ecupaio/dcgffl/_womensplus-power-rankings/women-s-season-3-power-rankings-week-4.md

   - team: _womensplus-teams/s03-women-s-navy.md
     record: 1-2
     text: >-
-      Welcome to the team Tracy C. or in my household, affectionately known as “Gucci Cellucci”.
-Boy is QB Jamiee happy to have this talent on her team.
+      Welcome to the team Tracy C. Boy is QB Jamiee happy to have this talent on her team.
 Thankfully, the rest of Bluebies decided to show up in numbers, greater than 5, and put turned in their frying pans to start catching passes from their QB.
 While Tracy was lighting up the runway, the rest of her teammates followed in stride, rocking the latest DCGFFL fashion: Court came out hot, with two TDs, Em prevented SapphicFire from scoring too much with some wild INTs, and Alley was implemented with quite a few dink and dunk first downs.
 If this team can stay healthy and keep showing up, they